Forget Unlearning: Towards True Data-Deletion in Machine Learning: Conclusions

 \section{Conclusions}

-We showed that unlearning guarantees are an unsuitable data deletion measure in the online setting of adaptive edit requests and proposed a proper notion of data deletion in line with the "right to be forgotten."
-We also showed that differential privacy is necessary for data deletion when requests are adaptive and proved a reduction from secure deletion under non-adaptive requests to adaptive requests under DP.
-Our theoretical results on Noisy-GD based data-deletion, for both convex and non-convex losses, show a substantial computation saving over retraining with a reliable deletion guarantee and at no additional cost in utility.
+We showed that current data deletion methods in literature are inadequate under both adaptive and non-adaptive requests, and proposed a new notion of data deletion that aligns with the "Right to be Forgotten."
+We also showed the importance of protecting the privacy of existing records in order to ensure privacy of deleted records for adaptive deletion requests, and provide a general reduction from adaptive to non-adaptive deletion guarantees under DP.
+Our results on Noisy-GD based deletion algorithm, for both convex and non-convex losses, show significant computation savings compared to retraining at no loss in utility.